Impact of cavity geometry on microlaser dynamics

-The next question is what determines the local structure size of lasing modes.
+The question is what determines the local structure size of lasing modes.
 The granular structure of lasing modes is formed by the interference of waves propagating in different directions.
 Thus, the distribution of their directions plays a significant role, which can be unraveled by the spatial Fourier transform of the field profiles.
-As it is the local directionality that determines the structure size of the intensity distributions, we determine the wave propagation directions in small regions by performing a wavelet transform~\cite{Daubechies1992}, which can be considered as a local Fourier transform [green solid lines in Fig.~\ref{fig4}(b)] \cite{SM}.
-The D-cavities and stadia [Fig.~\ref{fig4}(b$_1$-b$_2$)] show wave propagation along almost all directions.
-The complex interference of these wave components yields a small structure size.
-For the \Lim resonators with WGMs [Fig.~\ref{fig4}(b$_3$)], the distribution of wave propagation is more directional along the cavity boundary, leading to a larger structure size in the orientation transverse to the main propagation direction.
-The ellipse cavities [Fig.~\ref{fig4}(b$_4$)] exhibit a smooth and highly directional distribution, which explains the significantly elongated fine structure of their intensity distributions.
-Lastly, the square [Fig.~\ref{fig4}(b$_5$)] is dominated by four double-peaked lobes along the diagonals, which correspond to the eight plane-wave components of high-Q modes in the dielectric square cavity \cite{Bittner2013b, Bittner2014a}.
-Even though there are only a few plane-wave components, their interference produces nearly isotropic grains of intensity on the wavelength scale, because the propagation directions are roughly orthogonal to each other.
+Since it is the \textit{local} directionality that determines the structure size of the intensity distributions, we determine the wave propagation directions in small regions by performing a wavelet transform~\cite{Daubechies1992}, which can be considered as a local Fourier transform [green solid lines in Fig.~\ref{fig4}(c)] \cite{SM}.
+The local directionality is defined as the inverse of the angular spread of wavelet distributions [Fig.~\ref{fig4}(a)].
+The D-cavities and stadia [Figs.~\ref{fig4}(c$_1$-c$_2$)] show wave propagation along almost all directions.
+The interference of these wave components yields a small structure size.
+For the \Lim with WGMs [Fig.~\ref{fig4}(c$_3$)], the distribution of wave propagation is more directional parallel to the cavity boundary, leading to a larger structure size perpendicular to the boundary.
+The ellipses [Fig.~\ref{fig4}(c$_4$)] exhibit a smooth and highly directional distribution, which explains the significantly elongated fine structure of their intensity distributions.
+Lastly, the square [Fig.~\ref{fig4}(c$_5$)] features four double-peaked lobes along the diagonals, which correspond to the eight plane-wave components of high-Q modes~\cite{Bittner2013b, Bittner2014a}.
+Despite the low number of plane-wave components, their interference produces nearly isotropic, wavelength-scale intensity grains because the propagation directions are roughly orthogonal.